-If you want to share this infographic, use the code below:
+If you would like to use this infographic on your website, use the embed code below:

 In the following interactive map, you can check out which countries produce the most solar panel waste:

 Research studies conducted on the topic of recycling solar panels have resulted in numerous technologies.
-Some of them even reach an astonishing 96% recycling efficiency, but the aim is to raise the bar higher in the future.
+Some even reach an astonishing 96% recycling efficiency, but the aim is to raise the bar higher in the future.

 After the thermal treatment, the green hardware is physically separated.
-80% of these can readily be reused, while the remainder is further refined.
+80% of these can readily be reused, while the remainder is refined.
 Silicon particles—called wafers—are etched away using acid.
-Broken wafers are melted to be used again for manufacturing new silicon modules, resulting in 85% recycling rate of the silicon material.
+Broken wafers are melted to be used again for manufacturing new silicon modules, resulting in an 85% recycling rate of the silicon material.

 Thanks to constant solar energy price drops, more and more households and businesses choose to invest in solar power systems.
 As a result, even more economic opportunities in the solar cell recycling sector will emerge.

 Attila is the UX Manager at GreenMatch.
 He holds a degree in international business with four years of coordination experience in marketing, user experience, and content creation.
 Attila likes to write about solar energy, heating technology, environmental protection, and sustainability.
 His and his team’s articles appeared in well-known sites such as The Conversation, Earth911, EcoWatch, and Gizmodo.